Closer to me, dear

 - Sadistic Choice: Karl is given one in the series finale: kill Elise or let 11 innocent people be killed by gas.
 Elise realizes he can't choose that, and so kills herself to insure they live.

 - Slut-Shaming: After he learns she arranged to have casual sex with a man she'd met online, Jacques Moreau hits on Elise while they're in the car together (she's driving).
 She's none too pleased by this and orders him to Get Out! (in the middle of the street).
 Afterward, he doesn't see what the problem is, making clear that in his mind the very fact that she'd sleep with another man means Elise is a slut who'd surely go with him too (although he's much older and unattractive).

 - Think of the Children!: What the final truth amounts to.
 Basically, TT provokes rioting against exploiters of child labor, then fools the public into thinking he's going to kill one of the children, only to turn his gun on the only other adult present instead, the idea being to traumatize those who are still watching and expose the public to a very startling point about the influence visuals have on children.

 - Twofer Token Minority: Louise Renard, a black female detective, appears to be the only person of color in Elise's unit with the Calais police.

 - Unkempt Beauty: Elise, who has minimal makeup and dishevelled hair.
 If the page wasn't already spoken for, she'd be a shoe-in for the trope image.

-- Wouldnt Harm A Child: Played with.
+- Wouldn't Hurt a Child: Played with.
 On the one hand, TT doesn't go through with killing any of the children on the school bus.
-On the other, he doesn't seem to care much about Karl's daughters in the explosive-laden house.
+On the other, he doesn't seem to care much about Karl's daughters in the explosive-laden house, nor did he care much about attempting to off the runaway teen who had seen him.
 If Laura hadn't kept her foot on the trigger, they would have been killed along with her.